codingismyAll/hello-world/README.md

 Hello Human!

-I like coding and hope I can talk with you about the code in these platform.
+I like coding and hope I can talk with you about the code in this platform.